 Storage Product Selection

-The current ENERGY STAR data center storage specification (Version 1.0) includes Online 2, 3, and 4 storage products (among other storage product types such as near-online storage and removable media library).
+The current ENERGY STAR data center storage specification (Version 2.0) includes Online 2, 3, and 4 storage products.
 Buyers should investigate their individual storage needs before selecting the storage product types that maximize performance and energy cost savings for the specific applications.

 Solid State Drives